ImperfectHuman/rule-based-system/README.md

 For your system to be useful the actions will have to be tailored to it.
 All actions are loaded by the `orchestrator` using an `ActionLoader` (see below).

-An action is a class with the following properties and methods:
+An action is a class with the following methods:

 * A constructor that takes an action-specific `config` object, which MAY be specified by the `Rule` in the `KnowledgeBase`.
 If not specified `undefined` will be passed in instead.
 The `Action` SHOULD treat this object as read-only.
-* `id` - A string property, acting as an identifier uniquely representing the action.
-Used during the loading of rules from a serialised form (e.g config file, database) to associate the action with the rule.
-* `async function canExecute(state)` - a function that accepts the state of the system and returns `true` or `false` to indicate if the action's preconditions are met, and therefore if the action can be performed.
+* `async canExecute(state)` - a function that accepts the state of the system and returns `true` or `false` to indicate if the action's preconditions are met, and therefore if the action can be performed.
 This MAY be called very frequently, so it SHOULD return following the minimum possible processing.
-* `async function execute(state)` - a function that accepts the state of the system and performs some processing.
+* `async execute(state)` - a function that accepts the state of the system and performs some processing.
 It MUST return the new state of the system after it has processed.
 It is RECOMMENDED that you decide up-front if `execute` functions are allowed to modify the input state that is provided, and document that decision appropriately for future maintainers.

-Other properties are ignored.
-This allows you to do things like include a "displayName" for user interfaces.

-### ActionLoader

-In order to process a `Rule` the `Action` needs to be loaded.
-The `ActionLoader` you pass to the `orchestrator` performs this loading, and provides `Action` classes as required.

-You MAY wish to tune your `ActionLoader` to your system.
-For example you could wish to load each `Action` explicitly to help maintainers keep track of where they are linked into the system, or to have a directory of source files each of which contains a `Action` definition and are loaded dynamically to reduce the amount of code you need to write.
-Perhaps to lower response times you will decide to keep every `Action` in memory, or to lower memory usage decide to only have an `Action` loaded while it is required.

-An `ActionLoader` is an object that has the following method:

-* `async function getAction(id)` - a function that accepts an action identifier and returns the class implementing that action.
-If an `Action` is requested that cannot be loaded this MUST either throw an error (which will halt processing) or provide a substitute `Action` to be used instead.

-Other properties are ignored.

 ### Rule